AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 12. The end of a task body shall not be reachable.
 [This follows from from Ravenscar's No_Task_Termination restriction.]

-13. A non-volatile function shall not contain a delay statement, a call to Suspend_Until_True, a call a protected entry, a call a volatile function, or a call (directly or via dispatching) a subprogram which contains such a construct.
+13. A nonvolatile function shall not contain a delay statement, a call to Suspend_Until_True, a call a protected entry, a call a volatile function, or a call (directly or via dispatching) a subprogram which contains such a construct.